-To be fair, I’m already making some money through ads and affiliate links on this photography blog, so I’ve already started this challenge with an advantage.
+To be fair, I’m already making some money through ads and affiliate links on this photography blog, and I’ve also sold prints so I’ve already started this challenge with an advantage.
 But we’ll discuss this later.

 Sell Your Prints at a Local Market

 Start selling your photos at local markets.
-With just ten of your best shots and three prints each, you are ready to go.
+With just five or ten of your best shots and three prints each, you are ready to go.

 Establish your photography pricing by following this guide.

 You won’t make a lot of money in the beginning, actually the first couple of times you might even lose money.
 But use local markets as an opportunity to put your name out there, not only your prints.